‘General Hospital’ Spoilers: Valentin Threatens Anna To Save Nina Marriage

 General Hospital spoilers predict Anna won’t be a shrinking violet and will not respond the way he expects.
 She wants him to fill in the gaps in her memory.
 But Valentin refuses to tell her what she did and Anna has a lingering feeling she wronged him.
 More will be revealed on General Hospital.

-Anna will find a way to get information she wants according to General Hospital spoilers.
+Anna will find a way to get the information she wants, according to General Hospital spoilers.
 On March 22, Anna goes to Dr. Liesl Obrecht (Kathleen Gati) for assistance.
-Dr. O has deep history with the Cassadines and might have dirt on Valentin.
+Dr. O has a deep history with the Cassadines and might have dirt on Valentin.
 Good thing Anna is at General Hospital all the time anyway.

 Can Chemistry Be Denied?

-On next week’s General Hospital, Valentin is working hard to respect his marriage to Nina by trying to scare Anna way but Anna knows better and so do GH viewers.
+On next week’s General Hospital, Valentin is working hard to respect his marriage to Nina by trying to scare Anna away but Anna knows better and so do GH viewers.
 Valentin carried Anna into the General Hospital ER and stayed by her side, kissing her hand and comforting her while she slept.

 That is not a man who will hurt her.
-Valentin has love deep down in his dark heart for Anna and General Hospital spoilers for down the road predict that he can’t quit her and there’s trouble coming in the new marriage of Nina and Valentin on General Hospital.
+Valentin has love deep down in his dark heart for Anna and General Hospital spoilers for down the road predict that he can’t quit her, and there’s trouble coming in the new marriage of Nina and Valentin on General Hospital.

 GH Sneak Peek: Valentin threatens Anna Monday on #GH https://t.co/wcHe7uTSsJ